lucaperyraluca/Containerlab-Nornir-Arista/README.md

 # Containerlab-Nornir-Arista

-This project combine **Containerlab** and **Nornir** to implement and automate an **OSPF** lab using Arista Devices.
-At same time, it have the possibility to use Nornir to check information (show commands) or modify the configuration.
-The combination of these tools are very powerful, with just two commands you can deploy all the lab and get all the OSPF information.
-Also, you can modify in "Script2.py" the commands that you want to use.
+This project combines **Containerlab** and **Nornir** to implement and automate an **OSPF** lab using Arista Devices.
+It also allows using Nornir to retrieve information (e.g., show commands) or modify the configuration.
+The combination of these tools is very powerful: with just two commands, you can deploy the entire lab and gather OSPF information.
-Notice that the Arista devices actually have a startup config, and is modificable inside  Containerlab/Arista-OSPF/r*/startup-config.
-Its mandatory mantain the ssh configurations for allow the Nornir connections.
+You can modify the commands used in Nornir2.py to customize the output you want.
+Note that the Arista devices come with predefined startup configurations, which can be edited inside the Containerlab/Arista-OSPF/r*/startup-config files.
+It is mandatory to maintain the SSH configurations in these files to allow Nornir to connect to the devices..

-## Proyect directory
+## Project directory

 ```plaintext
 .